ActiveThis profile is actively maintained

-The project should be cancelled, as its EIA is not appropriate, and was rejected by the court in April 2020.
+The project should be cancelled, as its Environmental Impacts Assessment is not appropriate, and was rejected by the court in April 2020.
 It is planned on a valuable agricultural land of which over 10,000 people’s livelihood depend, the process requires a cumulative impact assessment.
 However, given current Turkish energy policies, there is a chance that the project will proceed despite the problems in its EIA.

 The Paris Climate Agreement goals require a managed decline of fossil fuel production.
 The construction of new coal-fired power plants is not compatible with this goal.
 Banks must immediately stop financing new coal-fired power plant developments anywhere in the world.
 As such, banks should steer clear of financing this project.

 The project could have severe impacts:

 - on the region’s drinking water reservoir, Yenice-Gönen streamlet, only 2 kilometers away from the project area;

 - on 28,606 ares of arable land on which more than 10,000 people are dependent;

-- on eco-tourism, as the area hosts thousands of local and international tourists every year visiting Mount Ida, which is known for its oxygen sources and biodiversity.
+- on eco-tourism, as the area hosts thousands of local and international tourists every year visiting Mount Ida national park, which is known for its oxygen sources and biodiversity.